chantilly72/chantilly72.github.io/pet-pop-ins-holidays.md

 # Pet Pop-ins & Holidays

-## £12 to include 2 daily visits (am & pm)
+## £12 to include 2 daily visits

 ### £7 for 1 visit

 Each visit is around 30 minutes.
-Pet fed, let in/out, fuss and play etc.
+Pets fed, let in/out, fuss and play etc.

-I can also switch lights on/off, open/close curtains, water plants & seeds etc.
+I am also happy to switch lights on/off, open/close curtains, water plants etc.

-This is ideal if you are out for the day/night, away for a couple of days or a longer period of time.
+This is ideal if your pet just needs a lunchtime break, if you are out for the day/night, away for a couple of days or a longer period of time.

 Extra may be charged for multiple pets.